yWorks/yfiles-for-html-demos/demos/layout/layoutstyles/README.md

 This demo showcases the most used layout algorithms of yFiles, including hierarchic, organic, orthogonal, tree, circular, balloon, and several edge routing styles.

-The configuration panel provides access to the most important settings of each algorithm.
+The configuration panel provides access to the settings of each algorithm.
 Typically, an algorithm allows even more options in code.

 Since not every layout style works well for every type of graph, we provide several suitable sample graphs.